hsu414/DB-Dog-App/README.md

 Node server is running at port 3800

-- /api/breeds/list ,which returns list of master breed and supports pagination with query params: offset and size
+- /api/breeds/list ,which returns a list of breeds and supports pagination with query params: offset and size
 - /api/breeds/:id/image, which returns a random image of the breed
 - /api/analytics, which retuns the count of clicks on different breeds

 # Dog App

-The frontend dog app is an angular project.
+The frontend dog app is an angular project, which displays a list of dog breeds and their images.
 To run the dog app, open another terminal and run:
 ` cd dog-app`
 ` npm install -g @angular/cli`
 ` npm install`